Registration of marriage

 Getting a copy of your marriage certificate

 If you got married in Ireland (whether by civil, secular or religious ceremony) you can order a copy of your marriage certificate online (full standard certificates only), by post using an application form (pdf), by phone or in person at any Civil Registration Service.
-You will need to provide the date (or approximate date if not known) and place of the marriage, and the full names of the couple before they married.

-Postage for online orders is €2 per order in Ireland and €3 per order outside of Ireland.
+You must pay €2 for postage of online orders in Ireland, and €3 per order outside of Ireland.
 Delivery time depends on how long it takes to locate the certificate and where it is being posted to.
-You will receive a full refund if the record cannot be found.
+You will get a full refund if the record cannot be found.

 Family research